 A new mapping application helps visualize projected climate change by comparing the projected climate of a city with the current climate in alternate locations, helping people to develop an understanding about global warming and its effects.

-A web application that visualizes the effects of climate change on North American cities, by mapping out the locations with current climates that represent the climate expected to be present in a specific city by 2080, has been developed by researchers at the University of Maryland Center for Environmental Science (MD, USA).
+A climate change map application that visualizes the effects of climate change on North American cities, by mapping out the locations with current climates that represent the climate expected to be present in a specific city by 2080, has been developed by researchers at the University of Maryland Center for Environmental Science (MD, USA).
 This research, led by Matt Fitzpatrick, could help the public understand more about global warming and its direct impact on their cities.

 Climates experienced in large areas of North America that have remained fairly constant over the last few generations are projected to change to mirror the climates of locations hundreds of miles away within the space of one generation.
 “Many cities could experience climates with no modern equivalent in North America,” stated Fitzpatrick.

-In order to help people conceptualize this change and to understand more about global warming, Fitzpatrick and his team set out to design an interactive map that displays a specific city and indicates the locations that currently possess a climate that matches the expected future climate of the selected city.
+In order to help people conceptualize this change and to understand more about global warming, Fitzpatrick and his team set out to design an interactive climate change map that displays a specific city and indicates the locations that currently possess a climate that matches the expected future climate of the selected city.

 “It’s my hope that people have that ‘wow’ moment, and it sinks in for the first time the scale of the changes we’re expecting in a single generation.”